Hulu Lowers Prices After Netflix Raises Theirs - Slashdot

 https://www.tablotv.com/blog/a... [tablotv.com]

+What I see in the article is that Netflix offers a $7.99 / month plan for a single stream non-HD commercial-free stream or $10.99 / month for the standard HD plan, and Hulu's lowest commercial free option is apparently $12 / month.

+So, the article says Hulu is more expensive than Netflix unless you're willing to listen to commercials at which time it becomes the same price as the lowest price commercial-free Netflix plan (after the bait-a

-Stick your commercials you know where (Score:2)
+Stick your commercials you know where (Score:3)

+If the amount of money they say my watching commcercials can earn companies, they owe me $10/month as the very least.

 And Increased Ads (Score:3)